johanneskiesel/Comparing-Keyword-Importance-Across-Texts/README.md

 ## Keywords
 Comparative Analysis, Keyword Extraction, Word Importance, Log Odd Ratio,

-## Typical use cases in the social sciences
+## Use Cases

-### Use Case: Identifying Trends in Social Media Discussions
+Identifying Trends in Social Media Discussions
-#### Scenario
-Imagine you are a social scientist studying public discourse on climate change over time.
-You want to identify emerging trends and changes in how people discuss the topic on Twitter.
-#### Method Application

-Using this method, you analyze tweets from different periods (e.g., monthly or yearly datasets).
-For each period you perform: \
-    1. **Keyword Extraction**: Apply metrics like TF-IDF or Log Odds Ratio to identify terms uniquely important in that period's tweets. \
-    2. **Trend Detection**: Compare the importance scores of keywords across periods to see which terms are gaining or losing prominence.

-#### Outcome
-The analysis reveals: \
-    -**Emerging Keywords**: For example, new terms like carbon neutrality or greenwashing might appear in recent datasets, indicating shifts in public focus. \
-    -**Diminishing Keywords**: Older terms like global warming might show reduced importance, reflecting changes in terminology or framing. \
-    -**Stable Keywords**: Terms like climate crisis might maintain steady importance, showing consistency in discourse.

-#### Why is it Useful?
-This trend analysis helps identify how public conversations evolve, providing insights into societal priorities, policy impacts, or advocacy success.
-It can also guide future research or communication strategies on climate issues.
+A social scientist studying climate change discourse on Twitter can analyze tweets over time using this method.
+By extracting and comparing keywords, it reveals emerging terms (e.g., "carbon neutrality"), diminishing terms (e.g., "global warming"), and stable terms (e.g., "climate crisis"), offering insights into evolving public conversations and priorities.

 ## Directory Structure
 The method consists of one file keyword_extraction.py.